First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 CHAKOTAY: Would what be safe?

-ORUM: As I'm sure you're aware, the Borg collective consciousness is extremely
+ORUM: As I'm sure you're aware, the Borg collective consciousness is

-powerful.
-It allowed us to transfer information instantaneously, to think with
+extremely powerful.
+It allowed us to transfer information

-one mind.
-But what you may not be aware of is the link also has inherent medical applications.
+of is the link also has inherent medical applications.

 CHAKOTAY: Medical applications?

-ORUM: We were connected by a continuous neuro-electrical field that was
+ORUM: We were connected by a continuous neuroelectrical field that was

 capable of regenerating the damaged components of an injured Borg.

-transmitting neuro-electric energy to whoever needed it.
+simultaneously transmitting neuroelectric energy to whoever needed it.

-ORUM: This process was often successful in healing both organic and inorganic
+ORUM: This process was often successful in healing both organic and

-body parts.
+inorganic body parts.

-CHAKOTAY: This is all very fascinating, but I don't see how it helps me.
+CHAKOTAY: This is all very fascinating, but I don't see how it helps

-RILEY: We still have Borg neural processors implanted in our nervous systems.
+RILEY: We still have Borg neural processors implanted in our nervous

+systems.
 Removing them would have killed us.

 CHAKOTAY: I see.

-RILEY: Using a portable neural transponder we have the ability to re-link
+RILEY: Using a portable neural transponder we have the ability to

-brain patterns.
+re-link our brain patterns.

 CHAKOTAY: I thought you said the link was severed.